Marijn-Snoeren/portfolio-website/README.md

 ---

 ### Commit: `parallax + shrink`
-- **Description**: Added a shrink effect to the parallax scrolling feature for a dynamic user experience.
+- **Description**: Added a shrink effect to the parallax scrolling feature.
 - **Reason**: To enhance the visual appeal and interactivity of the website.

 ---